Note: We do not look after Medicare, Centrelink, Child Support or NDIS, so please contact them directly to make a

 Step 2.
 If you have tried to resolve your concerns but you are still dissatisfied with the outcome, you can discuss your complaint with a senior manager at the local office.

 Step 3.
-If your complaint cannot be resolved at Step 1 or Step 2, complete and submit the Make a complaint eform and we will take further steps to resolve the matter.
+If we cannot resolve your complaint at Step 1 or Step 2, you can choose one of the following ways to make a formal complaint to the department: